 Some people need medically assisted treatment for detoxification when they enter recovery.
 The sudden absence of substances can have physiological effects on the body.
-While detoxing facilitates clearing the body of these substances under medical care, it does not address the underlying issue of addiction.
-I never needed to go to detox when I quit drinking and using drugs but I did need to address the many catalysts that led to my addiction.
-I chose a 12-step program right from the get-go.
+While detoxing clears the body of these substances under medical care, it does not address the underlying issue of addiction.
+After detox, it is important to continue treatment in a short- or long-term program.
+Those who do not require medical detox and can go directly into a treatment program.

-Short-term residential treatment is from 3 to 6 weeks and is, although very faced paced, usually based on a 12-step program.
+Short-term residential treatment is from 3 to 6 weeks and is also, typically, based on a 12-step program.
 Short-term programs also offer individual and group counseling for addiction treatment.
-Counselors explore the psychological issues of the individual and usually encourage participation in a 12-step program once treatment is complete.
+Counselors explore the psychological issues of the individual and teach them healthy strategies for coping with stress, cravings, and other potential relapse triggers.

 Types of Treatment Programs.
 Principles of Drug Addiction Treatment: A Research-Based Guide (Third Edition).
 National Institute on Drug Abuse.
 Retrieved April, 2017.